Astor63/BL2-Mods/Dahl Discord Solver/SMG Dahl Discord Solver - Bloody Edition v1.0.3/ReadMe.md

 ![Discord Solver - Where to find it](https://i.imgur.com/uHTxuc6.png "Don't worry guys... even if my screen capture show French text, my mods are in English")

+**Note:** If you are too lazy to walk to Frostburn Canyon, you will find the Gibbed Codes below.

 ## What special with this weapon?

 - Keep (almost) of all his Unique weapon specificity: very high firerate, variable burst-fire round, shot two bullets for the cost of one ammo, etc... for more details, see [Borderlands Wiki](http://borderlands.wikia.com/wiki/Lascaux)